RumanHasan0123/Computer-Graphics/README.md

 # Computer-Graphics
-This github repository is for my "Computer graphics and multimedia" Course .
+This github repository is for my "Computer graphics and multimedia Lab" Course .

 My info: